belayhun-arage/Inovide/README.md

 	Extend entrepreneurs reach and enable them to access resources well beyond their geography Idea crossing , connect entrepreneurs  and investors based on their  profile Well known business idea holders will be able to Advertise their city or village to attract their

 ## Non-functional :
- -posting Business related ideas for target people or for public -voting and commenting on Business ideas
+ - posting Business related ideas for target people or for public
+ - voting and commenting on Business ideas
  - contacting business idea owners and chat
  - advertisement by different companies